openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-button.md

 public init(label: ResourceStr)
 ```

-**Function:** Creates a corresponding button component using text content.
+**Function:** Creates a corresponding button component with text content.
 In this case, the Button cannot contain subcomponents.
-The text content is displayed in a single line by default.
+Text content is displayed in a single line by default.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full